AI ON A STALE CMDB: A CIO'S HONEST ACCOUNT

 What CMDB accuracy is required before deploying AI in IT operations?

-AI-driven incident correlation requires CMDB accuracy of 90% or above to produce reliable recommendations.
-Most enterprises measure between 60% and 75% on first assessment (Gartner, 2024).
-Deploying below this threshold produces systematically wrong outputs driven by stale CI data, not model failure.
+AI-driven incident correlation typically requires CMDB accuracy of 90% or above to produce reliable recommendations.
+Most enterprises measure between 60% and 75% on first assessment.
+Deploying below this threshold tends to produce systematically wrong outputs driven by stale CI data, not model failure.

 Why do AI incident correlation tools produce wrong recommendations?